 Professor of Clinical Gastroenterology

 - Predictive indices for ulcerative colitis.
-After developing the Oxford predictive index for acute severe colitis in 1996, the index has been independently validated (2009), incorporated into practice (four UK National IBD Audits since 2008 and all international guidelines) and been the basis of the CONSTRUCT HTA-funded trial (2009-14).
-A new index for predicting the risk of acute severe colitis (2013) over the next 3 years from diagnosis, has now been independently replicated in Cambridge and Uppsala (2014)
+After developing the Oxford predictive index for acute severe colitis in 1996, the index has been incorporated into practice (four UK National IBD Audits since 2008 and all international guidelines) and been the basis of the CONSTRUCT HTA-funded trial (2009-14).
+An index for predicting the risk of acute severe colitis (2013) over the next 3 years from diagnosis, has now been independently replicated in Cambridge and Uppsala (2014).
+A new index (ADMIT-ASC) predicting steroid-responsiveness on the day of admission with acute severe colitis has been developed in Oxford and validated in Delhi and Brisbane.

 - Endoscopic assessment of ulcerative colitis.
-An international programme of the world's leading IBD specialists created the first validated endoscopic index for ulcerative colitis (UC), now (2015) being introduced into Phase 2 and 3 trials and clinical practice.
-It is (2015) under consideration as the endoscopic index of choice for central reading in clinical trials.
-This has reduced variance in endoscopic reporting from 73% to 14%.
+An international programme of the world's leading IBD specialists created the first validated endoscopic index for ulcerative colitis (UC), now being introduced into Phase 2 and 3 trials and clinical practice.
+This has reduced variance in endoscopic reporting from 73% to 14%, correlates closely with histology and predicts outcomes.
+Currently working with a Canadian group (Satisfai) to develop AI reading of disease activity.

-- Evaluation of novel therapies for inflammatory bowel disease (IBD): Global Chief Investigator of 8 clinical trials of therapy for IBD, some through to registration and UK CI or PI in 20 others, including a first in class small molecule for ulcerative colitis, stem cell transplantation for Crohn’s, anti-CD3 MAb for ulcerative colitis, post-operative prevention studies and devices (an adsorbent compound AST-120).
+- Evaluation of novel therapies for inflammatory bowel disease (IBD): Global or National Chief Investigator of many clinical trials of therapy for IBD, some through to registration including budesonide MMX, a first in class small molecule for ulcerative colitis, stem cell transplantation for Crohn’s, post-operative prevention studies and devices.
 As senior author on the first trial of an anti-IL17A MAb (secukinumab, Novartis), we were first to report that this exacerbated Crohn’s disease, in contrast to its therapeutic benefit in psoriasis and rheumatoid arthritis and that a SNP in the TLA1 gene might (in contrast) be associated with therapeutic benefit.

 - Measurement of outcomes for clinical trials and practice: An explicit recommendation for defining robust criteria for entry into clinical trials of ulcerative colitis and endpoints helped reduce the placebo response from 20-30% in past trials of UC to <5% for budesonide MMX (Cosmo), leading to drug registration by the FDA and EMA (Global Chief Investigator).
-Development of the Oxford IBD cohort for the Translational Gastroenterology Unit (Co PI with Uhlig, Powrie, Keshav) in the clinical description/ research database and genetic characterisation of >2000 patients with IBD.
+Development of the Oxford GI cohort for the Translational Gastroenterology Unit (Chief Investigator) in the clinical description/ research database and genetic characterisation of >3500 patients with IBD.

 - Gastrointestinal bleeding: The paradigm of liberal blood transfusion for acute gastrointestinal bleeding was challenged through the UK’s first cluster-randomised trial (Lancet 2015).
-Co-supervisor of the UK’s first prospective national audit of GI bleeding, transfusion practice and outcomes.
+On the steering group for the UK’s first national re-audit of GI bleeding, transfusion practice and outcomes (2021).

-Simon Travis is the author of 6 books, 29 chapters and over 230 papers.
-He was President of the European Crohn’s and Colitis Organisation (ECCO), an elected Member of the International Organisation of Inflammatory Bowel Disease and author of 22 peer-reviewed international guidelines.
+Simon Travis is the author of 7 books, 30 chapters and >300 papers.
+He was President of the European Crohn’s and Colitis Organisation (ECCO), an elected Member of the International Organisation of Inflammatory Bowel Disease and author of 24 peer-reviewed international guidelines.
 Member of Council of the British Society of Gastroenterology (2004-2007) and Chair of the scientific committee of ECCO (2007-2010).
-He is on the Editorial Board of Gut (IF 14.8) and Journal of Crohn’s & Colitis (IF 6.2), among other journals.
+Editorial Board of Gut (2015-20, IF 23.059) and Journal of Crohn’s & Colitis (IF 9.485), among other journals.

 Is Crohn's Disease a Rightly Used Eponym?